-- 36.1 Every application for housing will be reviewed annually with each applicant being invited to confirm that they wish to remain on the Housing Register and to notify the Council of any changes in their circumstances.
+- 37.1 Every application for housing will be reviewed annually with each applicant being invited to confirm that they wish to remain on the Housing Register and to notify the Council of any changes in their circumstances.
 Applicants will also be encouraged to look for a solution through the private rented sector. - Applicants are allowed one month after the reminder letter to re-register, after which time the file will be reviewed for other recent contact, e.g. telephone calls, interviews or correspondence.
 If there is no contact the applicant is notified that they will be removed from the Housing Register unless they contact the Council within three months.
-If the applicant appears to be vulnerable and/or to have a high priority a home visit may be undertaken. - If an applicant does not contact the Council within three months a new application must be made which will be reassessed from the new application/registration date.
+If the applicant appears to be vulnerable and/or to have a high priority a home visit may be undertaken. - 37.3 If an applicant does not contact the Council within three months a new application must be made which will be reassessed from the new application/registration date.

-37. Removals from the Housing Register
+38. Removals from the Housing Register

-37.1 An applicant will be removed from the Housing Register if:
+- 38.1 An applicant will be removed from the Housing Register if: - i.

-- i.
 They have never been or they cease to be an Eligible or Qualifying Person - ii.
 They fail to re-register within three months following the anniversary of their registration - iii.
-They have no housing need including WBC's own Private Rented Scheme (see Policy on Discharging the Council's Homelessness Duty into the Private Rented Sector). - 37.2 Before removing an applicant from the Housing Register, the Council will provide written notice.
+They have no housing need including WBC's own Private Rented Scheme (see Policy on Discharging the Council's Homelessness Duty into the Private Rented Sector).
+Housing Need is an indicator of existing deficit: where a household does not have access to accommodation that meets certain normative standards, taking into account household composition. - iv.
+They fail to notify the Council of any changes in their circumstances - 38.2 Before removing an applicant from the Housing Register, the Council will provide written notice.
 The notice will ask the applicant to provide information, which the Council requires to help them decide whether to remove them from the Housing Register.
-It will give 28 days for the applicant to provide the information and tell them that the Council may decide to remove them if the information asked for is not provided or there are reasons why they should not be removed from the Housing Register. - 37.3 Applicants will be notified in writing of their removal from the Housing Register with the reasons for it and their right to request a review of the decision (See Part V Reviews and Complaints).
+It will give 28 days for the applicant to provide the information and tell them that the Council may decide to remove them if the information asked for is not provided or there are reasons why they should not be removed from the Housing Register. - Applicants will be notified in writing of their removal from the Housing Register with the reasons for it and their right to request a review of the decision (See Part V Reviews and Complaints).

-38. Fresh Applications
+39. Fresh Applications

-Applicants who have previously been deemed not to qualify may make a fresh application if they consider they should now be treated as qualifying, but it will be for the applicant to show that their circumstances have changed.
+39.1 Applicants who have previously been deemed not to qualify may make a fresh application if they consider they should now be treated as qualifying, but it will be for the applicant to show that their circumstances have changed.